poblabs/weewx-belchertown/README.md

 ---
 * Q: My NOAA reports are blank.
 * A: If this is right after you installed the skin, give weewx an archive interval or populate this data
 ---
+* Q: I see errors like these:
+    * `No such file or directory '/home/weewx/skins/Belchertown/about.inc'`
+    * `No such file or directory '/home/weewx/skins/Belchertown/records.inc'`
+* A: You probably skipped the step [Creating About Page and Records Page](https://github.com/poblabs/weewx-belchertown#creating-about-page-and-records-page).
+Please give that a try.
+---
 * Q: Do I have to use MQTT?
 * A: Nope!
 If you disable the MQTT option, then weewx will still create a website for you, it just will be done on the archive interval. weewx will still generate these pages for you if you have MQTT enabled, the benefit is that you do not have to reload the website.